 Download the Food Scrap Composting Challenges and Solutions Report.

 A series of informational webinars is being developed to bring awareness to the successes and challenges of those instituting composting into their operations.
 Separate webinars will be held for restaurants, institutions, grocery stores, curbside programs, residential backyard composting among others.
+See the Education and Projects committee page for further details.

-3) Develop Administrative Framework
+3) Administrative Framework

 4) Policy and Advocacy

 Provide recommendations for policy and infrastructure change in the state of Illinois and further promote the recommendations of this Coalition, as per the Report, in order to advance food scrap composting.
+See the Policy/Permitting committee page for further details.

 5) Seek Funding